Christian Walker Player Props: Diamondbacks vs. Braves

-Christian Walker -- .194 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Atlanta Braves, with Charlie Morton on the mound, on July 19 at 7:20 PM ET.
+The Arizona Diamondbacks, including Christian Walker and his .571 slugging percentage over his past 10 games, take on starter Spencer Strider and the Atlanta Braves at Truist Park, Thursday at 12:20 PM ET.

-In his most recent game, he mashed two homers in his last game (going 3-for-5) against the Braves.
+In his most recent appearance, he hit two homers in his previous game (going 3-for-5) against the Braves.

 Christian Walker Game Info & Props vs. the Braves